fabston/TradingView-Webhook-Bot/README.md

 - Twitter Support using the [tweepy](https://github.com/tweepy/tweepy) libary
 - Email Support using [smtplib](https://docs.python.org/3/library/smtplib.html)
 - Alert channels can be enabled or disabled in [`config.py`](https://github.com/vsnz/TradingView-Webhook-Bot/blob/master/config.py)
-- Whitelisted words can be easily added in [`config.py`](https://github.com/vsnz/TradingView-Webhook-Bot/blob/master/config.py)
+- Dynamically send alerts to different Telegram and/or Discord channels
 - TradingView `{{close}}`, `{{exchange}}` etc. variables support.
 Read more [here](https://www.tradingview.com/blog/en/introducing-variables-in-alerts-14880/)

 > 💡 Got a feature idea?
 Open an [issue](https://github.com/vsnz/TradingView-Webhook-Bot/issues/new) and I might implement it.

 ## Installation
 > ⚠️ Best to run the bot on a VPS.
-I can recommend [Hetzner](https://hetzner.cloud/?ref=tQ1NdT8zbfNY).
+I can recommend <a href="https://vsnz.net/hetzner" title="Get €20 in cloud credits">Hetzner</a>'s CX11 VPS for 2.89€/month.
 1. Clone this repository `git clone https://github.com/vsnz/TradingView-Webhook-Bot.git`
 1. Create your virtual environment `python3 -m venv TradingView-Webhook-Bot`
 1. Activate it `source TradingView-Webhook-Bot/bin/activate && cd TradingView-Webhook-Bot`
 1. Install all requirements `pip install -r requirements.txt`
 1. Edit and update [`config.py`](https://github.com/vsnz/TradingView-Webhook-Bot/blob/master/config.py)
-1. Setup TradingView alerts as shown [here](https://i.imgur.com/71UYTcu.png)
+1. Setup TradingView alerts.
+An example alert message would be:
+    ```
+    {"key": "9T2q394M92", "telegram": "-1001277977502", "discord": "789842341870960670/BFeBBrCt-w2Z9RJ2wlH6TWUjM5bJuC29aJaJ5OQv9sE6zCKY_AlOxxFwRURkgEl852s3", "msg": "Long #{{ticker}} at `{{close}}`"}
+    ```
+    - `key` is mandatory!
+It has to match with `sec_key` in [`config.py`](https://github.com/vsnz/TradingView-Webhook-Bot/blob/master/config.py).
+It's an extra security measurement to ensure nobody else is executing your alerts
+    - `telegram` and `discord` is optional.
+If it is not set it will fall back to the config.py settings
+    - `msg` can be anything.
+Markdown for [Telegram](https://core.telegram.org/api/entities) and [Discord](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-) is supported as well
-    - TradingViews variables like `{{close}}`, `{{exchange}}` etc. work as well.
+        - TradingViews variables like `{{close}}`, `{{exchange}}` etc. work too.
 More can be found [here](https://www.tradingview.com/blog/en/introducing-variables-in-alerts-14880/)
     - Your webhook url would be `http://<YOUR-IP>/webhook`
-1. If you use a firewall be sure to open port the corresponding port
+1. If you use a firewall be sure to open the corresponding port
-1. Run the bot `python main.py`
+1. Run the bot with `python main.py`

 *It is recommended to run flask on a different port like 8080.
 It is then necessary to forward port 80 to 8080.*